exercism/javascript/exercises/concept/elyses-analytic-enchantments/.docs/instructions.md

 ## 5. Get the first odd card from the stack

-Elyse wants to know the value of the first card that is odd
+Elyse wants to know the value of the first card that is odd.

 ```javascript
 getFirstOddCard([4, 2, 8, 7, 9]);